-- § EPCO and its private company subsidiaries; - § EPGP, our sole general partner; - § Enterprise GP Holdings, which owns and controls our general partner; - TEPPCO, which is owned and controlled by Enterprise GP Holdings; - § the Employee Partnerships (see Note 5); and - § Energy Transfer Equity, an equity method investment of Enterprise GP Holdings.
+- § EPCO and its private company subsidiaries; - § EPGP, our sole general partner; - § Enterprise GP Holdings, which owns and controls our general partner; - § TEPPCO, which is owned and controlled by Enterprise GP Holdings; and - § the Employee Partnerships (see Note 5).

 We also have an ongoing relationship with Duncan Energy Partners, the financial statements of which are consolidated with those of our own.
 Our transactions with Duncan Energy Partners are eliminated in consolidation.
 A description of our relationship with Duncan Energy Partners is presented within this Note 17.